Uncovering the Ancient and Avant-Garde in Bradenton

 Next to the aquarium is a beautiful Spanish plaza with full-scale replications of a 16th-century Spanish home, chapel and Hernando De Soto's birthplace.

-Wandering around the other galleries, I nearly give myself a heart attack by stumbling onto the 19-foot-tall mastodon skeleton, a cast of the largest mastodon ever discovered in North America.
+Wandering around the other galleries, you'll discover a 19-foot-tall mastodon skeleton, a cast of the largest mastodon ever discovered in North America.

 Architecture: Preserving the Past